preethy-ak/chat-metrics/README.md

   in USD — see "Guided Revenue currency conversion" above.
-- **"Seller ID-wise Performance" tab was showing Merchant-ID data.** Under Summary Tables, that tab was wired to the same table as "Merchant ID-wise Performance" instead of the BX-executive grouping — fixed so it now shows Seller (BX Name) rows as labeled.
+- **"Seller ID-wise Performance" tab was showing Merchant-ID data.** Under Summary Tables, that tab was wired to the same table as "Merchant ID-wise Performance" instead of the BX grouping — fixed so it now shows BX rows as labeled.
+- **"Seller-wise" was a misleading name.** This view is grouped by Graas BX team member, not by seller — every tab, table header, and the Excel sheet name have been renamed to **BX Performance** / **BX Name** throughout to avoid confusion with an actual seller-level cut (which, per point 4 above, would be identical to Merchant ID-wise in this data anyway).

 ## Why Total Conversations can look much smaller than Total TC/MP Replies